-Companies of all sizes can start and conduct supply-chain mapping.
-The first step is to engage with direct suppliers.
+Companies of all sizes can start and conduct supply chain mapping.
+The first step engaging with direct suppliers.
 Companies that undertake mapping have often found that suppliers do not hesitate to share information.
-Also, mapping exercises can involve staff across many parts of a company, not just those directly involved with corporate social responsibility or sustainability.
+Also, mapping exercises can involve staff across many parts of a company - not just those directly involved with corporate social responsibility or sustainability.